Download

 Post Page

-• Page Title - As with the Page Title for the frontpage, this provides search engines with a title for your post listing page to be displayed in search results.
+• Page Title - As with the Page Title for the homepage, this provides search engines with a title for your post listing page to be displayed in search results.

-• Meta Description - Just like the Meta Description for the frontpage, this provides information about the content of your post pages for use in searches and search results.
+• Meta Description - Just like the Meta Description for the homepage, this provides information about the content of your post pages for use in searches and search results.

 • Hide custom excerpts on post pages - If this option is enabled your post pages won't display text which is placed above the "Read more" element in the post editor.